vs-de/multi_playlist/README.md

 multi_playlist
 ==============

-just plays audio from soundcloud, other sources to follow
+just plays every audio from soundcloud embedded on your page.